crate/cratedb-guide/docs/connect/python.md

 Connect to CrateDB and CrateDB Cloud using different kinds of Python drivers.
 :::

-Individual drivers offer specific features for specific needs of your application, so consider reading this enumeration carefully.
+Individual clients and drivers offer specific features for specific needs of your application, so consider reading this enumeration carefully.

-(python-drivers-official)=
+(python-client-official)=
-## Official drivers
+## Official clients

 (crate-python)=
 ### crate-python